Last Updated on June 6, 2023 by The Noms

 Wanting a bit more depth, we added a bit of Maraschino liqueur which adds a nutty sweetness.
 We topped the Irish Sour with a float of grenadine to add a bit of color and flavor.
 If you use real grenadine like we did that doesn’t have a high sugar content, it will sink into the drink, but if you opt for the bright red stuff, it will float on top!

 While our sour was well on its way, but the balance was a bit off, leaving the drink a bit one note-ish.
-Wanting a bit more sweet, and while Classic Simple Syrup works, we wanted something that would add sweetness and layers of flavor.
-We recently had been given a sample of La Quintinye Vermouth Royal Blanc to try out, we thought its flavors of grapefruit, herbs and hay and a woody note that punched up some of the barrels used to age the Irish whiskey.
+Wanting a bit more sweet, and while Simple Syrup works, we wanted something that would add sweetness and layers of flavor.
+So, we added some white vermouth for layers of flavors.
+These flavors included things like vanilla, floral and citrus.

 Like this recipe?
 Try these below, too!